 The incentive fee consists of two parts.
 The first part of the incentive fee, the Incentive Fee on Income, which is payable quarterly in arrears, is equal to 20% of the excess, if any, of our "Pre-Incentive Fee Net Investment Income" that exceeds a 1.75% quarterly (7% annualized) hurdle rate, subject to a "catch up" provision measured at the end of each quarter.
 The Incentive Fee on Income is computed and paid on income that may include interest that is accrued but not yet received, and may never be received, in cash.
-The second part of the incentive fee, the Incentive Fee on Capital Gains, payable at the end of each fiscal year (or upon termination of the Investment Advisory Agreement) in arrears, equals 20% of cumulative realized capital gains from inception to the end of each fiscal year, less cumulative realized capital losses and unrealized capital depreciation from inception to the end of each fiscal year, less the aggregate amount of any previously paid Incentive Fees on Capital Gains for prior periods.
-See "Investment Advisory Agreement - Overview of Our Investment Adviser - Management Fee."
+The second part of the incentive fee, the Incentive Fee on Capital Gains, payable at the end of each fiscal year (or upon termination of the Investment Advisory Agreement) in arrears, equals 20% of cumulative realized capital gains from inception to the end of each fiscal year, less the aggregate amount of any previously paid Incentive Fees on Capital Gains for prior periods.
+See "Investment Advisory Agreement - Overview of Our Investment Advisor - Management Fee."

-(6) We do not currently anticipate incurring indebtedness on our portfolio or paying any interest during the first year following completion of this offering.
-We also do not currently anticipate issuing any preferred stock.

-(7) "Other expenses" are based on estimated amounts for our first full year of operations and include organizational expenses of approximately \$415,000.
+- (6) We do not currently anticipate incurring indebtedness on our portfolio or paying any interest during the first year following completion of this offering.
+We also do not currently anticipate issuing any preferred stock. - (7) "Other expenses" are based on estimated amounts for our first full year of operations and include organizational expenses of approximately \$500,000.